Common Questions About Surrogacy

 I have found a surrogate that I wish to use.
 Can you help me make the arrangements?

 Of course, provided that the surrogate meets the necessary criteria.
 We want to make this process as easy as possible for you at every step.
 We make sure that you are protected legally before taking any action.

 I am thinking of using a close friend as a surrogate.
 Can you help us draft the necessary paperwork?

-Yes, if the surrogate meets our criteria.
+Yes, if the surrogate meets the necessary criteria.
 We will make sure that each party understands what they are able to do, and discuss the issues that need to be addressed at this time.
-We should mention that this is going to be an extremely delicate process, and your friendship may suffer as a result.
-If you opt to use a friend as a surrogate, you have to accept the risk that you may no longer be friends in the future.
+We should mention that this is going to be an extremely delicate process, and your friendship may experience some strain as a result.
+Although it isn’t common, if you opt to use a friend as a surrogate, you have to accept the risk that your friendship may be affected.

 What happens if my surrogate is unable to get pregnant?

 This can happen from time to time.
-If your surrogate does not become pregnant, we work with you to find another one.
-Our agency covers the expenses associated with this, as long as it meets the time frame specified in the agreement.
+If your surrogate does not become pregnant, we will discuss with you how to attempt to find another one.
+If you found your surrogate through an agency, your selected agency typically covers the expenses associated with this, as long as it meets the time frame specified in the agreement.